HadiseFallahi/Travel-Agency-Website/README.md

 # Travel-Agency-Website
-This website is a responsive university project that introduces a travel agency with  html, css, javascript .<br>
+This website introduces a travel agency that is a responsive project  with  Html, Css, Javascript .<br>
 ## Link
 Live Site URL : [Travel Goo Agency](https://travel-agency-website-nu.vercel.app/)